symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

         :language: javascript
         :lines: 71-

-************
-What’s next?
-************

-Bob hasn't cosigned the transaction yet.
-Follow :doc:`signing announced aggregate bonded transactions guide<../transaction/signing-announced-aggregate-bonded-transactions>`.
+Once Bob :doc:`cosigns the transaction<../transaction/signing-announced-aggregate-bonded-transactions>`, the amount of XEM locked becomes available again on Alice's account and Carol is added to the multisig.

+.. _guide-modify-a-multisig-account-removing-a-cosignatory:

+**Removing a cosignatory**

 Once you have finished this guide, try to delete a cosignatory from the multisig.
-Notice that multisig accounts can be converted again to regular accounts by removing all cosignatories, just make sure you own the multisig private key!
+Multisig accounts can be converted again to regular accounts by removing all cosignatories, make sure you own the multisig private key!

-The following shows how to remove a cosignatory of a 2-of-3 multisig account with minimum removal set to 1.
+The following code shows how to remove a cosignatory of a 2-of-3 multisig account with ``minRemoval`` set to 1.
+The multisig modification transaction is wrapped in an aggregate complete, as only one person is required to delete others from the multisig.

+.. note:: The minRemoval parameter indicates the number of required signatures to delete someone from the multisig.
+You can increase or decrease it the same way you :ref:`modify minApproval parameter<guide-modify-a-multisig-account-min-approval>`.

 .. example-code::